exercism/go/exercises/phone-number/README.md

 - `1 613 995 0253`
 - `613.995.0253`

-should all produce the output
+should all produce the output below from a Number() function.

 `6139950253`

+Additionally, a Format() function should produce the outout

+`(613) 995-0253`

 **Note:** As this exercise only deals with telephone numbers used in NANP-countries, only 1 is considered a valid country code.